Don't Cry: Music video

 The official music video for the song was directed by Andy Morahan and Mark Racco.
 John Linson was the producer of the video.

 Rose commented on the difficulty of filming the video and how certain scenes inspired by his relationship with Erin Everly affected him emotionally:

 Izzy Stradlin did not attend the music video shoot by the time the band came to film the video and therefore does not appear in the video for the song he co-wrote.
 A month later, it was announced he had quit the band.
 A sign saying 'Where's Izzy' can be seen in the video.
 Stradlin later deemed the multi-million dollar video "a pointless indulgence."

+Axl Rose also briefly wore a St. Louis Cardinals baseball cap in the video.
+This is possibly a reference to the Riverport Riot that occurred after Guns N' Roses performed at the Riverport Amphitheater in St. Louis on July 2, 1991.
+They were banned from performing there again, but played there again on July 27, 2017 on the Not In This Lifetime...
+Tour.

 Live performances

 "Don't Cry" was performed quite frequently during the early tours and the Use Your Illusion Tour.
 It was absent from the early legs (i.e. 2001–02) of the Chinese Democracy Tour but reappeared to an extent in 2006, as guitarist Bumblefoot began using an instrumental version of the song as a guitar solo spot.
 In 2007, during the Bumblefoot solo spot, Axl came on stage to sing along to the solo on two occasions, marking the first times since 1993 that Axl had sung it live.

 "Don't Cry" made another return during the 2009/2010 World Tour, with Axl singing along with the solo spot on each occasion that it has been played.

 A recording of the song from the Tokyo Dome was released on the album Live Era '87–'93 and a VHS/DVD.
 A further recording was issued on Appetite for Democracy 3D.